Mid-range, good cocktails are hard to find outside of the US.

 Pubs sound like a good idea and some look really cool and cozy but they always seem to disappoint.

-The other end of the cocktail spectrum are bespoke cocktails.
+The other end of the cocktail spectrum is bespoke cocktails.
 These are served in high-end cocktail bars who sometimes refer to themselves in fancier terms like “a speakeasy.”
 These establishments offer over-the-top cocktail creations that usually taste horrible and cost a small fortune.
 They use ridiculous ingredients like elderflower, fig leaf syrup, hay, and smoked tea.

 What you won’t find very often are mid-range cocktail bars that serve somewhat bespoke cocktails but ones that have ingredients that you don’t have to Google to figure out what the fuck they are.
 When we are in the mood for cocktails, we want mid-range cocktails served by a bartender who can concoct a simple but great-tasting cocktail based on our likes and dislikes.